Mary Flahive

 Mary Elizabeth Flahive (born 1948) is a professor of mathematics at Oregon State University.
 Her research interests are in number theory;

 she is the author of two books on difference equations and Diophantine approximation, and is also interested in the geometry of numbers and algebraic coding theory.

 Education

 Flahive graduated from St. Joseph's College in New York in 1969.

 She completed her Ph.D. at the Ohio State University in 1976.
 Her dissertation, On The Minima Of Indefinite Binary Quadratic Forms, was supervised by Alan C. Woods, and cites the mentorship of another Ohio State mathematician, Jill Yaqub.
+(Although the Mathematics Genealogy Project also lists Bohuslav Diviš as an advisor, this is not reflected in her dissertation, where Diviš is only listed as a committee member.)
 She published it under the name Mary Flahive Gbur, and some of her journal papers from this period use the name Mary E. Gbur.

 Books

-Flahive is the author of the book The Markoff and Lagrange Spectra, on topics related to Diophantine approximation (with Thomas W. Cusick, Mathematical Surveys and Monographs 30, American Mathematical Society, 1989).
-She is also the author of an undergraduate textbook on difference equations, Difference Equations: From Rabbits to Chaos (with Paul Cull and Robby Robson, Undergraduate Texts in Mathematics, Springer, 2005).
+Flahive is co-author of the book The Markoff and Lagrange Spectra, on topics related to Diophantine approximation (with Thomas W. Cusick, Mathematical Surveys and Monographs 30, American Mathematical Society, 1989).
+She is also co-author of an undergraduate textbook on difference equations, Difference Equations: From Rabbits to Chaos (with Paul Cull and Robby Robson, Undergraduate Texts in Mathematics, Springer, 2005).